 - Start altitude: 1065m (Dovje itself is at 700m)

 - Protection: Two protected section

 From the trailhead near the Mlinca River follow the marked path to the left of the creek.
 Climb a fence and head up steeply through forested slopes.
-There are two private huts, one near the trailhead, one further up on a small meadow, where the path turns eastward.
+There are two private huts, one near the trailhead (Mlinca meadow, also named Erjavcev rovt), one further up on a small meadow (Brvoge), where the path turns eastward.
 From this meadow you obtain first views across the Sava Valley towards Triglav.
-Several hundred metres above the meadow you'll reach an intersection.
-The right hand path leads to Mlinacasattel / Sedlo Mlinace, the left hand path leads to Kepa.
+Several hundred metres above the meadow you'll reach an intersection (the place is called Koritec, cca 1600m).
+The right hand path leads to Mlinacasattel / Sedlo Mlinca, the left hand path leads to Kepa.